metaspace2020/metaspace-converter/README.md

 #### Squidpy

 Optical images can also be downloaded and save in the object if available.
-Squidpy allows for an easy overlay of ion iamge and optical image.
+Squidpy allows for an easy overlay of ion image and optical image.

 ```python
 from metaspace_converter import metaspace_to_anndata